Virginia Layoffs — April 2015

 | Carpenter | Richmond | 55 | Layoff |

-The largest notice was filed by CB&I Maintenance at its Hopewell facility, reporting 148 affected workers.
+Leading the list was CB&I Maintenance at its Hopewell facility, reporting 148 affected workers.
 Kmart followed with 82 workers.

 Trend & Outlook

-The trends suggest a easing in workforce disruptions across Virginia, with filings falling below both recent and year-ago levels.
+The filings reflect a easing in workforce disruptions across Virginia, with filings falling below both recent and year-ago levels.
 The Construction sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Virginia.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Virginia WARN notices, browse layoffs by state, or download the full dataset.